The biggest zero waste myth

 Green Indy Blog is all about going zero waste without the worries of absolute perfection.

 There’s no perfectly white kitchen here.
 There’s no ultra-minimal, beautifully decorated house.
-It’s just me, a regular person on a very regular budget budget, trying to show how everyone has the opportunity to at least start going zero waste.
+It’s just me, a regular person on a very regular budget, trying to show how everyone has the opportunity to at least start going zero waste.

 Don’t buy in to the hype that you need brand new stainless steel containers or a full set of pristine Mason jars to start your journey.
 Use and abuse what you already have (yes, zero wasters use plastic!) and then thoughtfully consider other options when the time comes.